• Skip to primary navigation

 Technical gear

 Technical gear is listed on the Mountaineering Course Gear List.
 All technical gear is supplied if needed (with the exception of crampons), provided participants request in advance what they will be needing.
 Crampons are required, there are many styles of attachment systems yet any general mountaineering crampon will work, as long as they are compatible with your boots.
-Crampons are available to rent at many outdoor stores such as MEC.
+Crampons are available to rent at many outdoor stores such as Valhalla Pure or Climb On, in Squamish.

 In regards to communal gear such as tents, stoves, and cookware, participants may choose to share tents and cooking gear/stoves to save weight.
 This can be arranged during the first day of the course, prior to heading into the alpine.
 If you are attending the course on your own, you will need to plan on supplying your own tent and cooking supplies for the program.